 Mentoring at the University of Georgia

-Tatyanna Campbell (Chemical Engineering), Phoebe Scharle (Microbiology), Kamaya Brantley (Agriculture & Environmental Sciences), and Nick Miller (Microbiology) have been taking part in my research evaluating how farm management practices influence plant resistance to insect herbivores and disease by shaping soil microbial communities.
+Tatyanna Campbell (Chemical Engineering), Phoebe Scharle (Microbiology), Kamaya Brantley (Agriculture & Environmental Sciences), and Nick Miller (Microbiology) took part in my research evaluating how farm management practices influence plant resistance to insect herbivores and disease by shaping soil microbial communities.
 These fantastic students pushed through the Georgia heat to count insects on 600 tomato plants in August, and continued in the lab to learn molecular techniques, such as DNA extraction.

 After a year of research in the lab, Tatyanna and Phoebe were both awarded CURO (Center for Undergraduate Research Opportunities) Research Assistantships to continue their research in the summer of 2020!
-Through a literature review and field experiment, they are evaluating how soil management practices shape soil properties and microbial communities.
+Through a meta-analysis and field experiment, they evaluated how soil management practices shape soil properties and microbial communities.
 In Spring 2020, Kamaya received a CAES Undergraduate Research Grant for her research evaluating how soil organic amendments shape caterpillar communities!
-Nick Miller finished up his Fall semester of research by evaluating how soil amendments influence the susceptibility of tomato plants to Southern Blight in the field. |
+Nick Miller finished up his Fall semester of research by evaluating how soil amendments influence the susceptibility of tomato plants to Southern Blight. |

 Mentoring through the Undergraduate Research Opportunities Program at the University of Michigan